When Santiago Lopez climbed to the rooftop of the Cecil Hotel on Feb. 19, 2013, the maintenance worker certainly wasn't expecting what awaited him.

 While Lam's story, in particular, didn't make its way onto the screen that season, the idea of someone checking into a hotel and never being seen again, well, that was the entire thing.
 And Ramirez was brought to life in the particularly memorable "Devil's Night" episode that involved several notorious serial killers taking up residence in ghostly form at Murphy's fictional Hotel Cortez.

-By the time AHS: Hotel made it to air in 2015, Lam's case had been solved—inasmuch as it could be all things considered.
-With the absence of any evidence of physical trauma and any recreational drugs in her system and the revelation that the young student suffered from bipolar disorder, the cause of death was ruled accidental, perhaps stemming from a psychotic episode from her disorder.
+By the time AHS: Hotel made it to air in 2015, Lam's case had been solved—inasmuch as it could be.
+With the absence of any evidence of physical trauma or recreational drugs in her system, along with the revelation that the young student suffered from bipolar disorder, the cause of death was ruled accidental, perhaps stemming from a psychotic episode.
 And yet, there are those who still aren't convinced that the simple answer tells the whole story.

 "I'm not really sure that the explanation makes sense to this day," NBC News contributor Dennis Romero, who covered the story at the time for LA Weekly, told E!
-News.
+News in 2019.
 "But the explanation is that she was having some behavior difficulties and maybe didn't know exactly what she was doing.
 Because if she did it would have been suicide."

 "You know, in 22 years plus of doing this job as a news reporter, this is one of those cases that kinda sticks with me because we know the who, what, when, where.
 But the why is always the question," Lopez told us.
 "And when there's never a why to a story, especially in this case, there are so many questions left unanswered, that's why it still resonates."